davidseid/ding/README.md

 # Ding

-An extremely simple app that gives a reward on button press.
+An very simple React Native app that rewards the user with a "ding" sound and confetti on button press.